Personalisation and Choice within the Curriculum

 Personalisation & Choice

-In S1 to S3 young people follow a broad general education (BGE) before entering what is described as the Senior Phase which encompasses S4 to S6.
+In S1 to S3 young people follow a broad general education (BGE) before entering the Senior Phase which encompasses S4 to S6.

 Languages (English & Modern Language)